 Gun site, Stony Batter Historic Reserve

-Stony Batter Historic Reserve is at the western end of Waiheke Island.
+Stony Batter Historic Reserve is at the eastern end of Waiheke Island.
 It protects the impressive remains of a WWII 9.2 inch Counter Bombardment Heavy Coast Defence Battery.

 The site is made up of three large gun pits and an extensive system of underground chambers linked by hundreds of metres of underground tunnels and stairs.